Technical University of Munich: TUM Asia

 TUM operates a subsidiary in Singapore.
 In 2001, the German Institute of Science and Technology (GIST) – TUM Asia was founded in partnership with the National University of Singapore and the Nanyang Technological University, offering a range of Master's programs.
 In 2010, TUM Asia started offering bachelor's degrees in collaboration with the Singapore Institute of Technology.

 In 2010, TUM and the Nanyang Technological University founded TUMCREATE, a research platform for the improvement of Singapore's public transportation.

 Academics

 Schools and departments

 As a technical university, the university specializes in engineering, technology, medicine, and the applied and natural sciences.
 Compared to a Volluniversität (a universal university), it lacks the Geisteswissenschaften, including law and many branches of the social sciences.

-As of 2022, the Technical University of Munich is organized into eight schools and departments:
+As of 2025, the Technical University of Munich is organized into seven schools:

-Other institutions include the Rechts der Isar Hospital, the TUM Graduate School and the Bavarian School of Public Policy.
+Other institutions include the Rechts der Isar Hospital, the TUM Graduate School and the Munich School of Politics and Public Policy.

 The TUM School of Management is triple accredited by the European Quality Improvement System (EQUIS), the Association to Advance Collegiate Schools of Business (AACSB) and the Association of MBAs (AMBA).